 (8) The rules may contain other provisions not inconsistent with this Act.

+[Section 98 amended by No. 7 of 2016 s.
+29.]

 99. Purchase and inspection of copy of rules

 (1) A member is entitled to obtain from a co-operative a copy of its rules on payment of the amount required by the rules of the co-operative or, if the rules do not prescribe an amount, on payment of $5.